HackingGate/MyAnimeList-AppleMultiplatform/README.md

-# AppleTV-MyAnimeList
+# MyAnimeList-AppleMultiplatform
-MyAnimeList app for AppleTV rewritten in SwiftUI
+Unofficial MyAnimeList app for Apple TV, iPhone, iPad and Mac rewritten in SwiftUI (previous was TVML/TVJS)

 ### Requirements

 - Xcode 12
-- tvOS 14
+- tvOS 14 or iOS 14 or macOS 11

 ### Dependencies